 In addition to mandatory modules, there will be a number of optional modules available during the course of your degree.
-Royal Holloway operates in agreement with King's College London and University College London to provide an extensive list of modules within the field of Classical Studies, including modules in history, archaeology and literature.
-However, not all may be available every year.
+Royal Holloway operates in agreement with King's College London and University College London to provide an extensive list of modules within the field of Classical Studies, including modules in history, archaeology, language acquisition, and literature.
 Although Royal Holloway will keep changes to a minimum, new options may be offered or existing ones may be withdrawn.
 For example; where reasonable and necessary due to unexpected events, where requirements of relevant Professional, Statutory or Regulatory Bodies (PSRBs) have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of External Advisors, to enhance academic provision.
 There may be additional requirements around option selection, so it is important that this specification is read alongside your department's Student Handbook, which you can normally access via Moodle.